shubchat/shubchat.github.io/content/post/Why ML metrics do matter.md

 - What type of humpback whale is in this image?

 Now although all of the problems above are classification problems at their core,they can be categorised as per different traits that we might observe .One of the those is what is the ratio of different classes within the problem .for example :
-- In a problem where we might be attempting the credit quality of an applicant while applying for a loan ,the defaulter ratio might be lets say<b> 20% </b>
+- In a problem where we might be attempting to predict the credit quality of an applicant while applying for a loan ,the defaulter ratio might be lets say<b> 20% </b>
 - A medical imaging problem where we might be attempting to identify cancerous cells in an image .The event rate found in the population might just be <b>0.5%</b>

 Both are classification problems but while one of the cases has 20% event rate while other has a much lower 0.5% event rate .Now this is not a data capture  specific trait but rather population heuristic rates or the base rates that we are mentioning here.
 This changes tons of stuff on how we might change our workflow depending upon whether we are dealing with an imbalanced class based problem or not .Some of the changes we might have to make are: